Avtar Narain Gujral

-Lala Avtar Narain Gujral (also, Lala Avatar Narayan Gujral) was a politician from Punjab and father of I. K. Gujral, the 12th prime minister of India.
+Lala Avtar Narain Gujral (also, Lala Avatar Narayan Gujral; died 1976) was an Indian politician from Punjab and the father of I. K. Gujral, the 12th prime minister of India (hence also the father-in-law of noted Hindi poet Sheila Gujral), and artist Satish Gujral.
 He represented the non-Muslim population of West Punjab in the Constituent Assembly of Pakistan for a few months.

+His grandson Naresh Gujral is also a politician in India.

 Personal life

-Gujral was born in Pari Darwaja, a hamlet about twenty five miles away from Jhelum; he lost his father Duni Chand at an age of sixteen to bubonic plague.
+Gujral was born in Pari Darwaza, a hamlet about twenty five miles away from Jhelum; he lost his father Duni Chand at an age of sixteen to bubonic plague.
 Gujral was an alumnus of D.A.V.
-Lahore, and finished his higher secondary schooling from Jammu; he was a lawyer, by proffession.
+Lahore, and finished his higher secondary schooling from Jammu; he was a lawyer, by profession.
 He was married to Pushpa.

 Gujral's son described him as a Hindu reformist who drew inspiration from the Arya Samaj movement and especially, Lala Lajpat Rai.

 Political career

 British India

 Gujral served as the district-president for the Jhelum unit of the Indian National Congress.
 He was jailed multiple times by the British Government for engaging in subversive activities.